vestalux/sljekyll/news/_posts/2016-12-12-kids-xmas-events.md

 ## Competitions

 Drop in to Haverhill Library to pick up a [Friends of Southwold Library quiz sheet](/events/haverhill-2016-12-05-xmas-quiz/).
 This festive quiz is suitable for the whole family.
 Complete and return it by Friday 6 January for the chance to win a top prize of tickets for a family of 4 to see <cite>Cinderella</cite> at Haverhill Arts Centre, courtesy of Centre Stage.
+Southwold Library have a [book quiz sheet](/events/southwold-2016-12-14-book-quiz/) with questions for all ages.
+Return it by Tuesday 31 January 2017 for the chance to win a £10 book token.

 Alternatively, if your child is a budding artist, they might want to enter [Southwold Library's colouring competition](/events/southwold-2016-11-14-pantomime-competition/), which runs until Sunday 15 January, for the chance to win tickets for a family of 4 to see Reydon and Southwold Pantomime Group's production of <cite>Aladdin</cite>.